rcbao/cs-6501-llm-stem-tutor/README.md

 ## Main Components

-The chatbot consists of the following components:

-- **Frontend**: Built with React and styled using Tailwind CSS
+- **Frontend**: Built with React and styled using [Tailwind CSS](https://tailwindcss.com/)
-- **Backend**: Developed with Django and integrated with the OpenAI API for generating responses
+- **Backend**: Developed with Django REST API; integrated with the OpenAI API for generating LLM responses
-- **LLM Integration**: Utilizes LlamaIndex to implement RAG, enabling more accurate and contextually relevant answers to student questions
+- **LLM Integration**: Used LlamaIndex to implement RAG, which helps to LLM to generate more accurate and relevant answers to student questions

 ## Requirements